Rohan-San/AlgoLab/README.md

 ## Time Complexities

-**Q1) Linear and Binary Search.**
+1. **Linear and Binary Search**
-=> **LINEAR SEARCH:**
+> **LINEAR SEARCH:**<br>
-The best-case scenario for linear search occurs when the key is found at the beginning of the array, resulting in a complexity of O(1).
+- The *best-case* scenario for linear search occurs when the key is found at the beginning of the array, resulting in a complexity of O(1).<br>

-The worst-case scenario happens when the key is either not present in the array or it is at the very end.
-In this case, the algorithm will need to iterate through all elements, resulting in a complexity of O(n), where n is the size of the array.
+- The *worst-case* scenario happens when the key is either not present in the array or it is at the very end.
+In this case, the algorithm will need to iterate through all elements, resulting in a complexity of O(n), where n is the size of the array.<br>

-The average case complexity for linear search is also O(n), as it may need to search through approximately half of the array on average.
+- The *average case* complexity for linear search is also O(n), as it may need to search through approximately half of the array on average.<br>

-**BINARY SEARCH**
+> **BINARY SEARCH:**<br>
-The best-case scenario for binary search occurs when the key is found at the middle element of the array, resulting in a complexity of O(1).
+- The *best-case* scenario for binary search occurs when the key is found at the middle element of the array, resulting in a complexity of O(1).<br>

-The worst-case scenario happens when the key is either not present in the array or it is at one of the ends.
-In this case, the algorithm will divide the search space in half at each step, resulting in a complexity of O(log n), where n is the size of the array.
+- The *worst-case* scenario happens when the key is either not present in the array or it is at one of the ends.
+In this case, the algorithm will divide the search space in half at each step, resulting in a complexity of O(log n), where n is the size of the array.<br>

-The average case complexity for binary search is also O(log n), as it halves the search space at each step, reducing the remaining elements to search exponentially.
+- The *average case* complexity for binary search is also O(log n), as it halves the search space at each step, reducing the remaining elements to search exponentially.

 **Q2) Bubble Sort & Insertion Sort.**
 => **BUBBLE SORT**